Hypocrites in the Church

-It was soon discovered that some of the people in the club had been cheating.
+As time went on, it was discovered that some of the people in your group had been cheating.
 One lady was caught raiding a secret stash of chocolate.
 A man was found gorging himself on cheesecake.
-The most disturbing violation was the discovery that the man who ran the club’s store was secretly eating a pound of bacon and a dozen jelly donuts for breakfast every morning.
+The most disturbing violation was the discovery that one of the men who helped you organize the group was secretly eating a pound of bacon and a dozen jelly donuts for breakfast every morning.
 Worse yet, he had not been seen at the gym in months.
 The diet hypocrites began to put on weight.
-When the non-club members saw this some of them assumed the new diet was a waste of time.
-Others who had been struggling with the diet used this as an excuse to cheat or in some cases to quit the club altogether.
+When the non-group members saw this, some of them assumed the new diet and exercise program was a waste of time.
+Others who had been struggling with the program used this as an excuse to cheat, or in some cases, to quit the group altogether.

-Would it make any sense for people to claim that the new diet had been discredited?
+Would it make any sense for people to claim that the new diet and exercise program had been discredited?
 Of course not.
-Those who gained weight weren’t on the new diet and thus by abandoning it they only discredited themselves.
-It is the same with Christianity.
-Those who say they practice it but don’t only discredit themselves.
-What speaks to the credibility of the diet is the results of those who are actually on it.
-Likewise, what speaks to the credibility of Christianity is the results of those who practice it.
+Those who gained weight were no longer participating and thus only discredited themselves.
+What speaks to the credibility of the diet and exercise program are the results attained by those who were actually on it.
+Likewise, what speaks to the credibility of Christianity are the results attained by those who actually practice it.

-Sin, just like the forbidden food, is enjoyable.
-And so we struggle.
+Sin, just like the unhealthy food, is enjoyable.
+And so, we struggle.
 Some just give up and embrace sin while pretending to be believers.
 These are the hypocrites.
 Others seek God for help.
-Consequently, their struggle is easier and they produce much good fruit.
+Consequently, they overcome sin and they produce much good fruit.
 To the honest seeker this constitutes a compelling reason to embrace the faith.
 To the person looking for an excuse to abandon or reject the faith, all that matters is the hypocrite.

 The Church is not a society of perfect people.
-It never has been, and it never will be.
-The Church is a spiritual hospital for sinners.
+It is an organization that was created to help imperfect people.
+It can be likened to a spiritual hospital.
 And like any hospital you have minor cases and major cases.
 You also have some patients who accept and some who refuse treatment.
 But the bottom line is that we all need the treatment.
-Is your church full of hypocrites or maybe even run by hypocrites?
+Is your local church full of hypocrites or maybe even run by hypocrites?
 Find another church if you must.
-But don’t leave Jesus because of Judas.
+But do not leave Jesus because of Judas.

 Those who isolate themselves from the Church have a much harder time getting to heaven.
-It is not that it’s impossible, it’s just harder.
+It is not that it is impossible, it is just harder.
 A wise priest once told me that “all human relationships are about one thing; getting each other to heaven.”
-And despite the hypocrites, the Church does the best job of that.
+And despite the hypocrites, the Church does the best job of equipping us for that.

 Being honest with ourselves and God is always the best policy.
 Reality will always be reality even if we deny it.
-Remember that the Church was established to continue Jesus’ mission to bring sinners to conversion.
-Despite any problems she may have she continues in her mission.
+Remember that the Church was established to continue Jesus’ mission to save sinners.
+Despite any problems she may have, she continues in her mission.
 To quote St. Thomas Becket: “Remember then how our fathers worked out their salvation; remember the sufferings through which the Church has grown, and the storms the ship of Peter has weathered because it has Christ on board.”